woobirnd/Woobi-Android-SDK/README.md

 Woobi SDK allows publishers both non-precached and pre-cache videos ads providing an efficient and smooth user experience.

+## Release Notes
+**1.6.0**
+* GDPR - The publisher can update the GDPR state and the user Consent.
+The default state is GDPR = false.
+* Custom params - You can now add new parameters to the main extension of the RTB request.
+In order to activate this feature, please call to you account manager.

 ## Getting Started
 To get started with the Android SDK, please follow this link [Android SDK documentation](https://github.com/woobirnd/Woobi-Android-SDK/wiki).